nichiesystems/uswdocs/src/faq/android/de/bitcoin/what-do-bip44-bip49-bip84-mean-in-bitcoin.md

 On a practical level, apart from the difference in transaction fees there is just one thing to keep in mind.
 Knowing the address format is also needed when restoring a Bitcoin wallet in some wallet app.

-Unstoppable wallet is able to both create and restore wallets operating in any of the three available address formats.
+Scurdex wallet is able to both create and restore wallets operating in any of the three available address formats.